ptsteadman/notebook/stories/feyerabend.md

 # Feyerabend

 Feyerabend's driver slowed the car to a crawl, trying to find her new address in the dark.
-Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, her own small movements.
+Feyerabend was very conscious of the sounds of the hot vehicle, the tires on the pavement, her own small movements.

-The driver stopped in front an academic-looking building, set back in a stand of oak trees.
-He showed Feyerabend around her new apartment, explaining obvious things about the fixtures in broken English.
+They stopped in front an academic-looking building, set back in a stand of oak trees.
+The driver showed Feyerabend around her new apartment, struggling to explain obvious things about the fixtures.

 Once Feyerabend was alone, she brought her bag into the largest bedroom.
-She felt like she was on an exciting vacation, even though she would be living in this place for a year.
+She felt like she was on an exciting vacation, even though she would be sleeping in this room for at least a year.

 <hr>

 The next day was warm and summery.
 Feyerabend decided to go to a nearby outdoor swimming park.
 She was supposed to spend her first week in Warsaw 'getting situated', not working.
-An email from Addison Chen had specified this: that she had already done so much work for the project, and that she should try to relax.
+An email from Addison Chen insisted that she should try to relax, she had already done so much work for the project.
 Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.

+The afternoon passed quickly.
 She watched families grilling and jumping in the pool, and thought ahead to meeting people at the lab on Monday.
-It would probably be okay: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
-In Feyerabend's experience, most people were not surprised that she was
+It would probably be okay: Feyerabend was used to meeting colleagues from the Internet.
-trans: they could tell from the picture on her website.
+In Feyerabend's experience, most people were not surprised that she was trans: they could tell from the picture on her website.

 <hr>

-Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a routine when she started work.
-Warsaw was pastel and grey, and the pace of life reminded Feyerabend of being a teenager.
+Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a routine after the first week.
+Warsaw was pastel and grey, sunny but cool.
+Feyerabend felt like she was in high school, on summer vacation.

 Feyerabend was used to being almost perfectly focused, trying to learn everything she could about formal grammar.
 This had meant ten years at a number